Serving Huntington Beach, Buena Park and Orange County

 Individual/Family Medical Insurance

+We can help you find a medical insurance plan that fits your budget, this can be anything from a plan that offers generous coverage to a high-deductible plan designed primarily to protect your family from the cost of catastrophic illness.
+These plans will meet the requirements of the Affordable Care Act health care reform law.
 You can also buy supplemental insurance plans that will pay some of the costs your health insurance plan won’t cover.
-These include hospitalization insurance (or hospital indemnity insurance), critical illness insurance and cancer insurance.
-These supplemental insurance plans will pay benefits that you can use however you choose if you are hospitalized or suffer a covered illness.
+These supplemental plans include hospitalization insurance (or hospital indemnity insurance), critical illness insurance and cancer insurance.
+Supplemental insurance plans will also pay benefits that you can use however you choose if you are hospitalized or suffer a covered illness.

 ***You can read more here about the different medical insurance plan types: EPOs, HMOs and high-deductible plans.